fioritracker/help/docs/rel/FPS01/main.md

 [FT Apps Relation: Catalogs, As-is](../../ft-apps-rel-catalogs-asis/FPS01/main.md) - This relation shows a list of currently configured catalogs that contain the selected application.
 You can see the list of the catalogs in each of your Managed systems.

-### Application usage relation

-[FT Apps Relation: Apps' Usage](../../ft-apps-rel-appsusage/FPS01/main.md) - This relation shows the list of users that started the application.
-The list is available for each of your Managed systems.